MusicPlayerDaemon/MPD/doc/user.rst

      - If set to no, then :program:`MPD` will not send tags to this output.
 This is only useful for output plugins that can receive tags, for example the httpd output plugin.
    * - **always_on yes|no**
      - If set to yes, then :program:`MPD` attempts to keep this audio output always open.
 This may be useful for streaming servers, when you don't want to disconnect all listeners even when playback is accidentally stopped.
+   * - **always_off yes|no**
+     - If set to yes, then :program:`MPD` never uses this audio output for playback even if it's enabled.
+This can be used with the null output plugin to create placeholder outputs for other software to react to the enabled state without affecting playback.
    * - **mixer_type hardware|software|null|none**
      - Specifies which mixer should be used for this audio output: the hardware mixer (available for ALSA :ref:`alsa_plugin`, OSS